 Your cover letter must be attached to your online application.
 It should be addressed to the Secrétariat Général of IFP School.

 Your letters of recommendation are valuable elements of your application.
 They allow us to grasp your personality, better understand your professional project and better evaluate your background.
-However, they can be attached later, after having validated your application, but you must do so before March 31st.
+However, they can be attached later, after having validated your application, but you must do so before April 15th.

 It is preferrable to submit an application that is as complete as possible.